Skip navigation

 • Arrange for research study sites and determine staff or equipment availability.

-• Assess eligibility of potential subjects through methods such as screening interviews, reviews of medical records, and discussions with physicians and nurses.
+• Assess eligibility of potential subjects through methods such as screening interviews, reviews of medical records, or discussions with physicians and nurses.

 • Code, evaluate, or interpret collected study data.